 Flash forward to my first year of college: I had an 8:00 a.m.
 English class.
 At semester’s end, I had to beg the teacher not to fail me.

 With my undergraduate degree in anthropology, I set writing aside to do archaeology in Hawaii and Oregon.
 After working on a dozen projects in some of the most beautiful places in North America, I applied to graduate school to become what so many women in my family have been: a teacher.

 My first university teaching job was in Seoul, Korea.
 I taught English as a Foreign Language for two years there, then moved to Paris, France and taught Business English to executives.
 After France, I taught in Holland, eventually returning to the States to teach, tutor, and attend writing workshops.

 In 2009, after graduating from the MFA Program for Writers at Warren Wilson College, I quit teaching to become a full-time working writer and editor.
 My own fiction and non-fiction has been published and awarded.
-I am the recipient of fellowships from Artist Trust, Kimmel Harding Nelson Center for the Arts, Jentel Artists’ Residency, Vermont Studio Center, Brush Creek Arts Foundation, and Djerassi.
+I am the recipient of fellowships from Playa Art and Science Residency, Artist Trust, Kimmel Harding Nelson Center for the Arts, Jentel Artists’ Residency, Vermont Studio Center, Brush Creek Arts Foundation, and Djerassi.